 Measuring employee engagement should be a continuous process.

 It’s not just something you need to focus on when employee morale is down and stop as soon as it reaches manageable levels… it should be a central part of the HR or People team’s day-to-day activities.

 So, before implementing any of the below, ask yourself:

 - How much time should we dedicate to this a week?

 - Who should be in charge of this area?

 - Who can manage the on-the-ground responsibilities associated with this?

-- Are there any tools (e.g a new employee app or updated intranet) that could help us manage this workload?
+- Are there any tools (e.g. a new employee super-app) that could help us manage this workload?

 In terms of exactly what to measure and how to measure it, there are two key areas you need to focus on: